dalisc/color-scales-js/README.md

 ```

 As this will give acolor  equivalent to if the transparent color was overlaid on a white background.
-This package version does not support 8-digit hex values.
+This package version does not support 8-digit hex colors.
 Thus, if users want to implement true transparency, it is recommended that they use the RGBA string option documented in the next section.

 #### Get RGB String